-Do you know what this is like?.
+Do you know what this is like?

-As I write to you, a friend of mine is laying in a hospital with a colostomy bag.
+As I write to you, a friend of mine is lying in a hospital with a colostomy bag.
 They said they removed the cancer.
 Or, at least, they said they removed what they could.

 I don’t know what it is like to overcome something like this, nor should I pretend to relate, nor will I act as if I can.